 \begin{lemma} If $\partial(G, \mathcal{P})$ has Bowditch boundary a topological Schottky set, then $G$ acts on $\Gamma(G)$. \end{lemma}

 The following was established in the proof of Corollary~\ref{cor:parabschottky}

 \begin{lemma} Let $(G,\PP)$ be a relatively hyperbolic group pair with Bowditch boundary a topological Schottky set.
 The intersection of two $\partial D_i$, which corresponds to an edge in the incidence graph, is a parabolic point with a 2-ended stabiliser.
-All other parabolic points have stabilisers isomorphic to a compact surface orbifold group. \end{lemma}
+All other parabolic points have stabilisers which are virtually compact surface orbifold groups. \end{lemma}